jaydeepahir737/eng_arb_transaltion/README.md

 # Install the remaining dependencies
 pip install -r requirements.txt
-Note: This will install key libraries like Flask, transformers, and PyPDF2.

 🎯 Running the API
 Once installation is complete, start the Flask server from the project's root directory: